felipevolpatto/Android-Auto-Increment-VersionCode/README.md

-# Android-AutoIncrement-VersionCode
+# Android-Auto-Increment-VersionCode
 This project simply bumps the version code on each build on build.gradle

-It simply reads the versionCode from an external file and depending if it is the release flavor or the debug flavor increase the versionCode.
+It simply reads the versionCode from an external file and depending if it is the release flavor or the debug flavor increase the versionCode of you Android application.

 ## Installation